-- 1. Use the face spanner to unscrew the valve guide with compression spring and valve plate from the spiral housing. - 2.
-Remove the O-ring from the hole in the spiral housing. - 3.
-Unscrew the valve plate from the compression spring.

-- 4. Clean the valve seat and the valve guide. - 5.
-Replace all wear parts.
+- 1. Use the face spanner to unscrew the valve guide with compression spring and valve plate from the spiral housing. - Remove the O-ring from the hole in the spiral housing. - 3.
+Unscrew the valve plate from the compression spring. - 4.
+Clean the valve seat and the valve guide. - 5.
+Replace all wear parts according to the spare part package.